Defining Precipitation – What It Is And How It Occurs

 What Is The Difference Between A Hurricane, Typhoon, And Cyclone?

-Most of us are familiar with the terms "hurricane, typhoon, and cyclone."
-It may be confusing and easy to assume[...]
+Many of us are very familiar with the terms "hurricane, typhoon, and cyclone."
+It may be easy to view these[...]

 The Difference Between Ice, Snow, And Hail – And How Each One Is Formed